earwig/git-repo-updater/README.md

 a (hopefully) great way to get everything up-to-date for those short periods of internet access between long periods of none.

-gitup works on both OS X and Linux.
+gitup should work on OS X, Linux, and Windows.
 You should have the latest version of git and at least Python 2.7 installed.

 # Installation